 “Let’s walk,” I said.
 “You need to clear your head.”

 “Jonas.”
 My uncle came down the sidewalk.
 “Get in here,” he said.
 “You’ll freeze to death.”

 I knelt, looked Garret hard in the eyes.
 “Look, there’s bad people on both sides.
-But if the government goes, it will be worse.
+I know that.
+But if those people get power, it will be worse.
 OK?
 I’m sorry shitty things have happened.
-But if those people win, it’ll be bad for you, for your family, for everyone.
-My dad–”
+But think about my dad–”

 I stopped, as my uncle came up.
 Garrett nodded glumly at this browbeating.

 “Phil, it’s all right,” I said over my shoulder.
 “Just a little misunderstanding.
 Right, Garret?”

 He nodded, his thin collarbones showing in his soaked T-shirt.
 I stood up to face my uncle.
 His beard was wet, rain dripping through his thin comb-over.